What Is Vietnamese Lacquerware? 11 Unknown Lacquerware Facts

 9 – Lacquerware Is A High-End Product

 Lacquerware is a high-end home decor and home furnishing product.
-There are many reasons for this, but due to the many layers of the lacquer, we can achieve some very complicated and sophisticated finishes that we can not achieve any other way.
+There are many reasons for this, but due to the many layers of the lacquer, we can achieve some very complicated and sophisticated finishes that we can not perform any other way.

 10 – Vietnam Produces Real Lacquerware

 There is a lot of fake lacquerware on the market, but Vietnam produces real lacquerware.
-China factories may produce lacquer where they tried to imitate the Vietnamese lacquer by spraying paint and a high gloss finish, but this is not true lacquerware.
+China factories may produce lacquer that they tried to imitate the Vietnamese lacquer by spraying paint and a high gloss finish, but this is not true lacquerware.

 11 – Handle Lacquerware With Care